-With a history dating 900 years, from medieval times to today’s digital age our Queen’s Messengers continue to serve a critical role – delivering information around the world with their safe hands.
+With a history dating over 800 years, from medieval times to today’s digital age our Queen’s Messengers continue to serve a critical role – delivering information around the world with their safe hands.

 On 9 October we held an event to recognise the historical dedication of our current and retired Queen’s Messengers.
 With the first record of Royal Messengers dating back to 1199 in the reign of King John, their trials and tribulations throughout the ages was a magnificent story to tell.